mhgbrown/nuxt-ghpages-blog-content/posts/1566743768788-JSON Web Token (JSON Web Encryption) Authentication with Kirby CMS 3.md

 $ composer install kelvinmo/simplejwt
 ```

+By the way, I'm _not_ a PHP developer (like at all), so you might find inconsistencies or weird things in the following code snippets.

 First, we set up our keyset and our API.
 The keyset is used to encrypt and decrypt JWE tokens.
 Our API is programmed as a layer on top of Kirby's API, one which performs the JWE validation, retrieves the authorization payload, pushes the authorized request to Kirby, and returns the result.
 The API will be mounted at `/rest` (e.g. `/rest/pages/books`).

 ```php